Cadmium Toxicity

 • Protein

-Another symptom of cadmium elimination that is a reddish, itchy, burning rash on the face only.
+Another symptom of cadmium elimination is a reddish, itchy, burning rash on the face only.
 It, too, is temporary and passes.

 How to Detect Cadmium in Your Body

-If you think you’ve been exposed to pollutants that may be damaging to your health, the best thing you can do is test your heavy metal levels.
+If you think you’ve been exposed to pollutants that may be damaging your health, the best thing you can do is test your heavy metal levels.

 To do this, I recommend a Hair Tissue Mineral Analysis (HTMA) test because it’s the least expensive and most convenient way to test for contaminants like cadmium.
 It doesn’t require any type of blood draw either – just a small sample of your hair.
 And there’s no need to even leave the house!